-This work has been carried out within the Physiolllustration research project (# 218023), which is funded by the Norwegian Research Council.
+This work has been carried out within the PhysioIllustration research project (# 218023), which is funded by the Norwegian Research Council.
 This paper has been also supported by the Vienna Science and Technology Fund (WWTF) through project VRG11-010, additionally supported by EC Marie Curie Career Integration Grant through project PCIG13-GA-2013-618680.
-We would also like to thank our application domain experts in the biology and bioinformatics: Mathias Ziegler and Ines Heiland, and in the field of proffesional molecular illustration: Pina Kingman, for their useful ideas and feedback.
+We would also like to thank our application domain expert in the biology: Mathias Ziegler for his useful ideas and feedback.